savonet/liquidsoap/doc/content/json.md

 Importing JSON values
 ---------------------

+_Note:_ If you are reading this page for the first time, you might want to skip directly to the explicit type annotation below as this is the recommended way of parsing JSON data.
+The content before that is here to explain the inner workings of JSON parsing in `liquidsoap`.

 Liquidsoap supports importing JSON values through a special `let` syntax.
 Using this syntax makes it relatively natural to parse JSON data in your script while keeping type-safety at runtime.
 Here's an example: